brokensbone/rumandpopcorn/_films/chronicles-of-a-wandering-saint.md

 title: Chronicles of a Wandering Saint
 sort: Chronicles of a Wandering Saint
 event: LIFF23
+rating: 👼👼👼
 ---
 Oh this felt like a short that had been stretched out to feature length.
 Some very neat ideas and lovely moments but it felt like it needed a little more.
-The visual  effects and the lead actor are fab. 👼👼👼 #LIFF2023
+The visual  effects and the lead actor are fab.